alorbach/rsyslog/doc/source/configuration/modules/mmsnarewinsec.rst

 * ``!win!Validation!Errors`` captures parse-time warnings when ``validation.mode``
   is ``moderate`` or ``strict`` and ``!win!Stats!ParsingStats`` exposes ``total_fields``, ``successful_parses`` and ``failed_parses`` for telemetry.
+* Placeholder values such as ``-`` or ``N/A`` are ignored and therefore neither counted as stored fields nor as parse failures in the telemetry counters.

 Configuration
 -------------